 ♠ Adam reviews Nobody's Daughter Haewon (2013), the 14th feature film by Hong Sang-soo.

-♠ Kyu Hyun reviews City: Hall (2013), a documentary on the new Seoul City Hall directed by Jeong Jae-eun.
+♠ Kyu Hyun reviews City: Hall (2013), a documentary by Jeong Jae-eun about the design and construction of the new Seoul City Hall.

-♠ Kyu Hyun reviews The Face Reader (2013), yet another a-commoner-against-the-big-and-tragic-historical-backdrop period piece directed by Han Jae-rim.
+♠ Kyu Hyun reviews The Face Reader (2013), yet another commoner-against-a-big-and-tragic-historical-backdrop period piece directed by Han Jae-rim.

 ♠ To cinema and beyond!
 Koreanfilm.org proudly presents a new Korean Music Video page.
-Beginning with Kyu Hyun's review on music video of I am the Best (2011) by 2NE1, we will review music videos of Korean musicians, as extensions of 'motion picture' rather than by-products or promotion materials of music industry.
+Beginning with Kyu Hyun's review of the music video of I am the Best (2011) by 2NE1, we will review music videos of Korean musicians, as extensions of 'motion pictures' rather than as by-products or promotion materials of the music industry.

-♠ Kyu Hyun reviews Cold Eyes (2013), a surprisingly well-handled adaptation of Hong Kong crime film.
+♠ Kyu Hyun reviews Cold Eyes (2013), a surprisingly well-handled adaptation of a Hong Kong crime film.

 ♠ Darcy uploads a review of the 1961 comedy An Upstart, starring Koo Bong-seo and directed by Kim Soo-yong.